Skip to main content

 4. Sofia, Bulgaria

-Bulgaria’s capital is an eclectic mix of history and cultures.
-Traditional Greek food with a Balkan twist.
-Roman ruins and a modern ski resort.
-A square in the city center bordered by a mosque, a synagogue, a Catholic cathedral, and an Orthodox church.
-The city is one of the European Union’s newest and most walkable capitals, which makes seeing its highlights simple and enjoyable.
+Sofia offers an eclectic mix of history and cultures.
+When you visit the capital city on a tour of Bulgaria, you’ll find contrasts such as traditional Greek food with a Balkan twist, Roman ruins and a modern ski resort, and a square in the city center bordered by a mosque, a synagogue, a Catholic cathedral, and an Orthodox church.
+The city is simultaneously one of the newest and oldest in Europe, with a history that spans thousands of years and an infrastructure that has undergone massive redevelopment both before and after Bulgaria joined the European Union in 2007.
+It’s also one of Europe’s most walkable capitals, which makes seeing its highlights simple and enjoyable.

-Hidden gem of Sofia: The unusual yellow paving stones of Tsar Osvoboditel Boulevard will have you feeling like you’re walking the yellow brick road from The Wonderful Wizard of Oz.
+Hidden gem of Sofia: The unusual yellow paving stones of Tsar Osvoboditel Boulevard will have you feeling like you’re walking the yellow brick road to Oz.
+The stones were a gift to the city from Austria’s Emperor Franz Josef in the early 20th century.

 5. Sibiu, Romania